open-telemetry/opentelemetry.io/content/en/docs/security/security-response.md

 The Fix Team is made up of people with the following roles:

-1. Incident commander, the person who will manage the communication around the incident.
+- Incident commander, the person who manages the communication around the incident.
-2. Incident investigator(s), typically one or more maintainers of the affected repositories.
+- Incident investigator(s), typically one or more maintainers of the affected repositories.
-3. Subject matter experts, typically includes the reporter and other contributors, such as the code owners for the affected components, or repository approvers who'll provide prompt code reviews for the proposed fixes.
+- Subject matter experts, typically includes the reporter and other contributors, such as the code owners for the affected components or repository approvers who provide prompt code reviews for the proposed fixes.
-4. Other stakeholders, such as other SIGs that might need to consume the fix.
+- Other stakeholders, such as other SIGs that might need to consume the fix.

 ### TC Role